diasurgical/devilutionX/Packaging/resources/assets/txtdata/Readme.md

 You should provide a value for every row up to (and including) the maximum level you intend players to be able to reach.
-If you have an empty cell for an experience value at a row earlier than the `MaxLevel` value then characters will not be able to advance past that level.
+If you have an empty cell for an experience value at a given level then characters will not be able to advance past that level.
 They will continue to gain experience without a cap (up to the hard limit of `2^32-1`, 4,294,967,295).

 [d2-excel-plus]: https://github.com/Cjreek/D2ExcelPlus
 [d2mods-info]: https://www.d2mods.info/forum/viewtopic.php?t=34455